roseengineering/mqphd2/README.md

-Note, the program xvfb-run lets you run GUI programs on a headless computer, like a Raspberry Pi running Raspbian Lite.
+Note, the program xvfb-run lets you run GUI programs on a headless computer, namely a Raspberry Pi running Raspbian Lite.

 ### mqclient and mqblue